 Start heating the dashi soup stock on the stove and add the chicken.
 Remove any foam or impurities that rise to the surface of the liquid.
 Turn the heat down after boiling and allow the chicken to simmer.

 Add the other ingredients to the pot and simmer them until soft and fully cooked.
 In separate small serving bowls, add a little ponzu sauce and then dip the cooked ingredients in the ponzu before eating.
+Add some perilla leaves if you would like before serving.

 - Japanese people tend to prefer chicken thigh for these sort of dishes as the meat has lots of good flavour and helps to flavour the soup stock too.
 Of course, chicken breast also works fine.